chuanqisun/rocktalk-pi/README.md

 ### 1. Enable SSH over USB

 - [Full documentation for reference](https://www.raspberrypi.com/news/usb-gadget-mode-in-raspberry-pi-os-ssh-over-usb/)
+- The setup requires internet sharing from the host laptop to the Raspberry Pi.
+Windows and MacOS require additional setup.
+See the documentation for details.
 - After initial boot, use Raspberry Pi Connect to open a terminal over the WIFI.
 Then run the following commands to enable SSH over USB

 ```sh